Gerald E. Peck Fellowship

 Current Peck Fellow

-The current Peck Fellow is Dr. Emily Moscato, Assistant Professor of Food Marketing.
-Her research appointment is with International Foodservice Distributors Association (IFDA) for a three year term concluding in 2019.
-Dr. Moscato will work with IFDA in conducting research and associated marketing activities on attracting and retaining younger, more diverse generations to the foodservice distribution industry.
+The current Peck Fellow is Dr. Ernest Baskin, Assistant Professor of Food Marketing.
+His research appointment is with the Food Marketing Institute (FMI) for a three year term concluding (2020 – 2022).
+Dr. Baskin will work with FMI in conducting research and associated marketing activities on attracting and retaining college graduates into the retailing industry.

 Previous Peck Fellows

-Previous Peck Fellows included Richard Kochersperger, Dr. Patrick Kirschling, Dr. John Stanton, Dr. Richard J. George, and Dr. Nancy Childs.
+Previous Peck Fellows included Richard Kochersperger, Dr. Patrick Kirschling, Dr. John Stanton, Dr. Richard J. George, Dr. Nancy Childs and Dr. Emily Moscato

 Dr. Childs held the Peck Fellowship for last term (2012-2015).
 During her first term, Dr. Childs worked with the Food Marketing Institute (FMI) to conduct a three-year research project on digital grocery commerce.
 The work uncovered grocery app functions and barriers critical to shopper success with the smartphone technology.
 She also examined the evolution of new growth opportunities with m-assisted grocery shopping apps from an innovation lens.
 Her report Digital Grocery Commerce provides insight into consumers’ perspectives on grocery apps and opportunities for retailers.